ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Screen View Controller.md

 ---

-#### Added in Beagle 1.0.0

-### What is Screen View Controller?
+#### Introduction

-It is a class that manages the display hierarchy in the application and it works like a `UIViewController`.
+`BeagleScreenViewController` is a class that manages the display hierarchy in the application and it works like a `UIViewController`.

-### How to implement this class?
+## How to implement this class?

 You have to create an object  `BeagleScreenViewController`  with a set of attributes and parameters.